-Dear Ms. Noa Peigh:
+Dear Ms. Roberts:

-Soon after, several people, including your insured, came to my aid.
-My pant legs were torn at the knees and my knees were bleeding.
+My pant legs were ripped and my knees and hands were bleeding.
 As the others helped me up, I felt a surge of pain in my lower back.
-Since I was able to walk, I continued to make my way across the intersection to a safe area outside the office complex.
-Your insured gave me her insurance information.
-She remarked, "I didn't see you."
+Since I was able to walk, they helped me get out of the intersection to a safe area near the office complex.

 INJURIES AND TREATMENT